How to Build an Easy, Affordable Nonprofit Marketing Plan

 - Identify your target audience and shape your message accordingly.
 Are you after first time donors, repeat donors, lapsed donors, corporations, influencers, or investors?

 - Decide if you want to promote brand awareness or create a targeted campaign with more specific outcomes – not both.
+Utilize referral software to efficiently track and manage the success of your promotional campaigns, allowing you to measure and optimize results based on your chosen strategy, whether it’s focused on brand awareness or specific targeted outcomes.

 - Make your call to action easy to understand and put it front and center.